-Echinodermata includes familiar organisms such as starfish and sea urchins as well as a wide array of extinct forms stretching back to the Cambrian Period.
+Echinodermata includes familiar organisms such as sea stars and sea urchins as well as a wide array of extinct forms stretching back to the Cambrian Period.

 Echinoderms share a recent common ancestor with other deuterostomes, including chordates, and provide a crucial link to understanding the tree of life as a whole and the history of our species.